LIVING REVOCABLE TRUST:

 Avoid Probate In All States

-You can easily end up owning property in more than one state, without the living revocable trust, there would be probate in every state that you own your property.
+You can easily end up owning property in more than one state, without the living revocable trust, there would be probate in every state in which you own your property.
 Probate courts only have jurisdiction over the property in the state where they

 are located.
 Therefore, a different probate proceeding must be conducted in every state where the deceased owned property.